medex256/SmartSphygmomanometer/README.md

 # SmartSphygmomanometer
-Smart semi-automatic Sphygmomanometer which is implemented by using microbit.
-It can measure person's blood pressure and heart beat rate.
+A sphygmomanometer is a medical device that measures a person's blood pressure.
+In this project, we have created a smart version of the sphygmomanometer using a microbit.
+This smart device can automatically measure a person's blood pressure and heart rate.

 ## Outline of a project